 MBS - Significant increases (decreases) in loss severities in the event of default, in isolation, would result in a significantly lower (higher) fair value measurement.
-Generally, a change in the assumption used for the probability of default is accompanied by a directionally similar change in the assumption used for the loss severity.

-U.S. and foreign government and agency securities, Equity securities - Significant increases (decreases) in the recovery rates used in a DCF valuation technique result in a significantly higher (lower) fair value measurement.
+Equity securities - Significant increases (decreases) in the recovery rates used in a DCF valuation technique would result in a significantly higher (lower) fair value measurement.